Microform: Microfiche

-A microfiche is a sheet of flat film, 105 × 148 mm in size, the same size as the international standard for paper size ISO A6.
-It carries a matrix of microimages.
-All microfiche are read with their text parallel to the long side of the fiche.
+A microfiche is a sheet of flat film, most commonly 105 × 148 mm in size, the same dimensions as the ISO A6 paper size.
+It carries a matrix of microimages commonly read left-to-right and then top-to-bottom.
+All microfiches are read with their text parallel to the long side of the fiche though some tables may be rotated 90 degrees.
 Frames may be landscape or portrait in orientation.
-Along the top of the fiche a title may be recorded for visual identification.
+Along the top of the fiche is usually an eye-legible banner printed black-on-white, carrying bibliographic information including fiche number, title, series, publish date, and publisher.

-The most commonly used format is a portrait image of about 10 × 14 mm.
-Office-size papers or magazine pages require a reduction of 24 or 25 in size.
-Microfiche are stored in open-top envelopes, which are put in drawers or boxes as file cards or fitted into pockets in purpose-made books.
+The most commonly used format for the contained microimages is a portrait image of about 10 × 14 mm.
+Office-size papers or magazine pages require a reduction of around 24 in diameter.
+Microfiches are either stored in open-top envelopes usually made of acid-free paper, which are put in drawers or boxes as file cards, put into relatively big pockets and made to look like a book, or they may be stored in specially-made binders with pockets to just allow the user to see the title bar when browsing.

 Ultrafiche

-Ultrafiche (also "ultramicrofiche") is an exceptionally compact version of a microfiche or microfilm, storing analog data at much higher densities.
-Ultrafiche can be created directly from computers using appropriate peripherals.
-They are typically used for storing data gathered from extremely data-intensive operations such as remote sensing.
+Ultrafiche (also "ultramicrofiche") is an exceptionally compact version of a microfiche, storing analog data at much higher densities, (generally defined in the 70s as reduction rate higher than 90✕).
+They are typically used for storing data gathered from extremely data-intensive operations, or for storing a book containing several thousands of pages on a single fiche.

+Micro-opaques

+Micro-opaques are opaque, non-reversed formats and require specialized readers that projects them using reflected light.
+Few companies manufactured them, two of the most famous are Microcard Editions Inc.(Microcard®) and Readex Corporation(Microprint®), whose product names became synonymous with the medium.
+They were invented in 1948 by Fremont Rider and described in his book, The Scholar and the Future of the Research Library.

 Image creation

 To create microform media, a planetary camera is mounted with the vertical axis above a copy that is stationary during exposure.
 High volume output is possible with a rotary camera which moves the copy smoothly through the camera to expose film which moves with the reduced image.
-Alternatively, it may be produced by computers, i.e. COM (computer output microfilm).
+Bound volumes, however, have to be disintegrated into loose leaves to be able to be fed into the rotary camera.
+Alternatively, it may be directly produced using computers, i.e. COM (computer output microfilm).